-First things first—get your guest list down and determine how you’ll notify them.
-You’ll need to have an estimate of how many people will attend so you can pick the right location and set up an accurate budget.
+First things first—get your guest list down and determine how you will notify them.
+You will need to have an estimate of how many people will attend so you can pick the right location and set up an accurate budget.

-There are always options for cutting your budget down, especially if you expect over 300 attendees at your event.
+There are always options for cutting your budget down for your celebration of life experience, especially if you expect over 300 attendees at your event.
 For example, consider cutting a full menu and opt for serving light snacks and beverages instead.
 You can also set up a crowd fundraising campaign with sites like Gofundme.com, to help offset some of the costs during your difficult time.

-Your venue location will primarily be determined by your budget and the estimated number of attendees.
-It also helps to pick a place that holds special meaning for your loved one, like a beach, park, church or reception hall, or even a backyard for a small event.
+Your remarkable space will primarily be determined by your budget and the estimated number of attendees.
+It also helps to pick a place for the perfect event that holds special meaning for your loved one, like a beach, park, church or reception hall, or even a backyard for a small event.

 4. Pick a Theme & Personalize